 How to Get the Perfect Triceps

-A healthy diet and regular cardio sessions will help reduce fat and tone your arms, but if you want perfectly toned triceps, it’s time to break out the weights.
-The beauty of training triceps is that you can do triceps exercises just about anywhere.
+A healthy diet and regular cardio sessions will help reduce fat and tone your arms, but if you want perfectly toned triceps, it’s time to break out the weights for a tricep workout.
+The beauty of training triceps is that you can do tricep exercises for women just about anywhere.
 You can do triceps dips while cooking dinner or after your fat burning spin class at the gym.

 Exercises to Get Beautiful, Toned Triceps

-Triceps dips can be done anywhere.
+Triceps dips are a crucial part of all good tricep workouts and can be done anywhere.
 All you need is a bench or chair and your bodyweight.
 Sit on a bench or chair.
 Position your hands shoulder-width apart on the chair and slide your butt of the front with your legs extended out in front of you.
 Keep your arms straight with a slight bend in the elbows to protect your elbow joint.
 Slowly bend your elbows to lower your butt towards the floor until your elbows are at a 90-degree angle.
 Keep your butt and back as close to the chair as possible.
 Once you have reached 90-degrees, press down into the chair and straighten your elbows, returning to the start position.
 Repeat for the desired repetitions.

 Trainer Tip: If having your legs extended during triceps dips is too difficult, try having your thighs parallel to the floor and knees in a 90-degree angle.
 Just remember to keep your back and butt as close to the chair as possible as you lower into the dip to activate those triceps.

-The single-arm kickback is a great triceps exercises for the gym.
+The single-arm kickback is a great exercise to add to your tricep workouts for women.
 Place your right palm and knee on the long edge of a bench.
 Hold a dumbbell in your left hand.
 Keep your left upper arm parallel to your torso.
 Imagine that your left elbow is glued to your side.
 Bend your left elbow in a 90-degree angle.
 Slowly straighten your left arm back so it is parallel to the floor.
 Return to the start position.
 Repeat for your desired number of repetitions and repeat with the other arm.

-The diamond push-up, also known as the close-grip push-up, is an advanced bodyweight exercise that targets the triceps.
+One of the ultimate tricep exercises for women is the diamond push-up.
+Also known as the close-grip push-up, this move is an advanced bodyweight exercise that targets the triceps.
 It is very similar to the regular push-up except that your hands are set below the middle of your chest with your fingers forming a diamond.
 Position your hands so that your thumbs and pointer fingers are touching each other.
 As you lower yourself down into the push-up, focus on keeping your elbows close to your side.

-Get rid of your “bat wings” by toning your triceps with these four exercises that you can do at the gym or at home.
+Get rid of your “bat wings” by toning your triceps with the best tricep workouts that you can do at the gym or at home.
 You’ll be giving Sarah Jessica Parker a run for her money soon!